Data-Efficient Image Recognition with Contrastive Predictive Coding: Efficient classification

+\paragraph{Model architecture:} We investigate using ResNet-50, ResNet-101, ResNet-152, and ResNet-200 model architectures, all of them using the `v2' variant \citep{he2016identity}, and find larger architectures to perform better, even when given smaller amounts of data.
+We insert a DropOut layer before the final linear classification layer \citep{srivastava2014dropout}.

+\paragraph{Image preprocessing: } We extract a randomly sized crop, as in the augmentations of \citet{szegedy2014going}.
+We follow this with the same image transformations as for self-supervised pre-training (steps 1--4).

-In order to find the best model within this class, we vary the following hyperparameters: \begin{itemize} \item Model architecture: We investigate using ResNet-50, ResNet-101, ResNet-152, and ResNet-200 model architectures, all of them using the `v2' variant \citep{he2016identity}, and find larger architecture to perform better, even when given smaller amounts of data.
-We insert a DropOut layer before the final linear classification layer \citep{srivastava2014dropout}. \item Optimization details: We vary the learning rate in \{0.05, 0.1, 0.2\}, the weight decay logarithmically from $10^{-5}$ to $10^{-2}$, the DropOut linearly from 0 to 1, and the batch size per worker in \{16, 32\}. \end{itemize} We chose the best performing model for each training subset $\sD_l$ of labeled ImageNet (using a separate validation set), and report its accuracy on the test set (i.e. the publicly available ILSVRC-2012 validation set).
+\paragraph{Optimization details:} We use stochastic gradient descent, varying the learning rate in \{0.05, 0.1, 0.2\}, the weight decay logarithmically from $10^{-5}$ to $10^{-2}$, the DropOut linearly from 0 to 1, and the batch size per worker in \{16, 32\}.
+We search for the best-performing model separately for each subset of labeled training data, as more labeled data requires less regularization.
+Having chosen these hyperparameters using a separate validation set (approximately 10k images which we remove from the training set), we evaluate each model on the test set (i.e. the publicly available ILSVRC-2012 validation set).